Tube Amp Alternatives: Are There Any Worth Considering?

 Firstly, digital options are only ever judged by how they sound compared to real amps.
 The Kemper caused such a stir when it was released, because it actually succeeded in replicating the sound of the amps it was profiling.
 But when looking only at tone – and not at convenience, practicality and versatility – digital options tend to come up short.
 High quality digital options do a great job of sounding like a vintage tube amp.
 But they aren’t the real thing, they are merely mimicking it.
 And in this way, digital options often feel like second best.

 The second problem with digital options, is that they don’t feel as good as playing a tube amp.
 I am very happy with the Bias FX.
-It was amazing value for money, sounds great and I can play it at any time of the night or day, worry free.
+It was amazing value for money and sounds great.
+Most importantly, I can play it at any time of the night or day, worry free.
 Yet it just isn’t the same as playing through a real amp.
-I don’t feel the same playing it, and I don’t get excited about it in the same way I do when I’m playing an amp.
+I don’t feel the same playing it.
+And I don’t get excited about it in the same way I do when I’m playing an amp.
 To me it is the difference between having a conversation on the phone with a loved one and meeting them in person.
 The essence of the experience is the same, but the feeling is different.

 Finally, I do still believe that it is very difficult for digital products to emulate the sound of a tube amp breaking up.
 I have played a number of digital products and most of those listed in this article.
 I have found that they have both great clean tones and great distorted sounds.
 But I have never heard or played any digital products that can recreate the sound of a guitarist like Stevie Ray Vaughan with proper authenticity.
 They just can’t seem to replicate the sound or feeling of a tube amp on the edge of overdrive.